 The Home Office reassured Robert that this would not have any effect on his application to become a British citizen, as he is planning to do.
 But what about potential work contracts or travels abroad, Robert asked?
 “This is just another of the pitfalls of the settled status scheme that no one had envisaged before,” he said.

 Barbara Drozdowicz, CEO of the East European Resource Centre (EERC), an organisation supporting East Europeans in the UK, told Europe Street that questions around passport renewals are common among people who enquire about the scheme.

-“The need to send new passports or ID cards to the Home Office is a problem, especially for people who travel or live abroad,” she says.
+“The need to send new passports or ID cards to the Home Office is a problem, especially for people who travel or live abroad,” she said.
 “Having ‘settled status’ allows to spend a period of time outside the country and people who have jobs elsewhere would not want to send their passports by post.”

-New online function available soon
+New online function available soon?

 “We are currently working on delivering a fast, secure and user friendly process for applicants to add new ID documents to their status profile through an entirely online process and expect this service to be available later this summer,” the Home Office said.

-The Home Office also clarified that the ‘settled status’ does not depend on the ID document it is associated to.
+In July 2019, the Home Office also clarified that the ‘settled status’ does not depend on the ID document it is associated to.

 Demands for a physical document

 Despite the improvements to the online system, the EERC and EU citizens’ rights groups such as the3million insist that a physical document should be issued to EEA nationals to prove their legal status in the UK.